ArcGIS Blog

 ArcGIS Maps SDK for JavaScript

 More than 50 years ago, Richard Saul Wurman introduced an innovative cartographic style for visualizing population density.
 He and his graduate students described the symbology as “spots and dots”.
-At Esri, we call this unique style Wurman dots.
-The style is defined by a grid of evenly-sized circular cells that are proportionally filled based on a numeric value, such as population.
+At Esri, we consider this a theme named reference size within our existing size style.
+This theme is defined by a grid of evenly-sized circular cells that are proportionally filled based on a numeric value, such as population.

 The map below from 1967 is one example of how Wurman used this style to visualize population density.